NextGeoss/ckanext-nextgeossharvest/README.md

 ### <a name="scihub"></a>Harvesting from SciHub
 Create a new harvest source and select `ESA Sentinel Harvester New`.
 The URL does not matter—the harvester only harvests from SciHub or NOA, depending on the configuration below.

-To harvest from SciHub, `source` must be set to `"scihub"` in the configuration.
+To harvest from SciHub, `source` must be set to `"esa_scihub"` in the configuration.
 See [SciHub & NOA settings](#generalsettings) for a complete description of the settings.

 Note: you must place your username and password in the `.ini` file as described above.